 (i) Import of goods whether inter-state supply or intra state supply?

 Goods imported into the territory of India, till they cross the customs frontiers of India, will be inter-state supply as per Section 7 of IGST.
+Some companies help pack and ship furniture and other goods, both inter-state and intra-state.
+You can also check warehousing services here for valuable services.

 Analyzing the above provision requires understanding the term “Custom frontiers”.
 The same has been defined to mean the “limits of a customs area as defined in section 2 of the Customs Act, 1962” which includes “the area of a customs station and includes any area in which imported goods or export goods are ordinarily kept before clearance by Customs Authorities.”